-Whether you’re down by Chicago Riverwalk flanked either side by the city’s famous highrise architecture or taking in the skyline from the protected waters of Monroe Harbour, kayaking in Chicago is a truly unforgettable activity.
+Whether you’re down by Chicago Riverwalk flanked on either side by the city’s famous highrise architecture or taking in the skyline from the protected waters of Monroe Harbour, kayaking in Chicago is a truly unforgettable activity.

-Historic Chicago Tours offer 90 minute guided excursions on the Main Branch of the river paddling through the city’s core via skyscraper canyons and under historic bridges while learning about Chicago’s rich history.
+Historic Chicago Tours offer 90-minute guided excursions on the Main Branch of the river paddling through the city’s core via skyscraper canyons and under historic bridges while learning about Chicago’s rich history.

 [Featured image provided by Urban Kayaks]